Running For Justice is a Minnesota-based non-profit organization that is passionate about fighting against sex trafficking.

 Our mission is to prevent sex trafficking through awareness and education, to our local communities and beyond.

-Some of our goals are: Organizing and hosting the annual Running For Justice 5k; putting on Community Cafe Conversations wherever we are invited; hosting conferences; training hotel staff and other businesses, as opportunities arise; networking with students and staff within our schools to bring awareness for prevention of trafficking; giving resources in the event of trafficking or exploitation; coming alongside organizations that are bringing preventative measures to children and youth such as those helping the homeless and sexually abused, and informing the public as a whole!
-This year, May 19 & 20th, 2017, we hosted our 1st Annual Bike-A-Thon, from Duluth to Elk River!
+Some of our goals are: Organizing and hosting the annual Running For Justice 5k; putting on Community Cafe Conversations wherever we are invited; hosting conferences; training hotel staff and other businesses, as opportunities arise; networking with students and staff within our schools to bring awareness for prevention of trafficking; giving resources; coming alongside organizations that are bringing preventative measures to children and youth such as those helping the homeless and sexually abused, and informing the public as a whole!
+May 19 & 20th, 2017, we hosted our 1st Annual Bike-A-Thon, from Duluth to Elk River!

 Running For Justice is a 501c3 tax exempt organization, so your giving is tax deductible!
 If you run the 5k, you need to take off the fair-value price of the run, which is $25.00 per person or whatever the cost is for the race at that time; anything given above that is deductible and we’ll send you a tax receipt before Jan.31st the following year.
 If you ride in the bike-a-thon, the fair value price is $75.00 and anything given above that we will send you a tax receipt, before Jan.31st of the following year.
 If you buy Silent Auction items at the 5k, you got those below the fair value price, so unless you give above fair price, you can’t deduct those items.
 Govt rules.
 If you only donate and do not participate in the events, the entire amount is deductible.
 Thank you so much for your giving!
 We appreciate it so much!